Maltese nationality law: Entitlement by birth, descent, or adoption

 All persons born in Malta between 21 September 1964 and 1 August 1989 automatically received citizenship at birth regardless of the nationalities of their parents.
 Individuals born in the country since then receive Maltese citizenship at birth if at least one parent is a citizen or was born in Malta.
-Children born overseas are Maltese citizens by descent if either parent is themself a Maltese citizen.
+Children born overseas are Maltese citizens by descent if either parent is a Maltese citizen.
 Adopted children under the age of 10 are automatically granted citizenship at the time of adoption.

-Abandoned children found in the country are presumed to have been born in Malta and are considered Maltese citizens by birth until their eligibility to another citizenship can be established.
-Stateless persons who were born in Malta and have never held another citizenship are entitled to naturalisation after living in Malta for five years, while those born abroad but have at least one Maltese parent may naturalise after three years of residence.
+Abandoned children found in the country are presumed to have been born in Malta and are considered Maltese citizens by birth until their eligibility for another citizenship can be established.
+Stateless persons who were born in Malta and have never held another citizenship are entitled to naturalisation after living in Malta for five years, while those born abroad who have at least one Maltese parent may naturalise after three years of residence.